-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Few, if any, resources explicitly allocated for TR management.
+Condition Category (Tick 🗸) Reference document(s) Remarks Few, if any, resources explicitly allocated for TR management.
 Poor Some resources explicitly allocated for TR management but not systematically linked to management objectives.
 Fair Some resources explicitly allocated towards achievement of specific TR management objectives.
 Good Adequate resources explicitly allocated towards achievement of specific TR management objectives.
 Very good

-\These form a variety of resources.
++These form a variety of resources.
 These may be segregated into immovable (structures) and movable categories and each further may be considered under the essential and desirable categories.
 It is best to start with what are the minimum needs to attain each objective, what is available and manner of use/deployment.
 The proportions of the 'essentials' and 'desirables' along the importance gradient of objectives would serve as pointers for score categories.
 Specific remarks would be vitally important.
+Availability of Veterinary facilities and related infrastructure such as rescue cages, specialized vans, medical equipment etc. to be taken into account.